gchure/phd_thesis/proposals/RobinBrown_SURF2015/RobinSURF.md

 evolution at single molecule resolution.

-Griffin Chure and Rob Brewster, a graduate student and postdoctoral researcher in the Phillips group respectively have developed a genetically encoded system to observe the dynamics of individual DNA molecules in living bacterial cells.
+Griffin Chure and Rob Brewster, a graduate student and postdoctoral researcher in the Phillips group respectively, have developed a genetically encoded system to observe the dynamics of individual DNA molecules in living bacterial cells.
 Specific low copy-number plasmids use protein partitioning systems to ensure faithful inheritance of the